 Jimbo Fisher Replacement: If Texas A&M’s donors are willing to pay a $90-million buyout, they’re presumably willing to pay big money for a replacement.
 What would it take to land Josh Heupel, Dave Aranda, or Shane Beamer?
 Could they interest Luke Fickell with a $100-million contract?

 Four years ago, this seemed incomprehensible as David Shaw’s job security presumably sat alongside Nick Saban and Dabo Swinney as the best in college football.

-Buyout: Shaw’s entire contract has never been made publicly available, though he reportedly earned $8.9 million in 2019, which would suggest his deal includes an eight-figure buyout.
+David Shaw Buyout: Shaw’s entire contract has never been made publicly available, though he reportedly earned $8.9 million in 2019, which would suggest his deal includes an eight-figure buyout.

 If he’s gone, it could be mutual and include a provision for Shaw’s assistance in the search.
-Perhaps they could persuade Dave Clawson to leave Wake Forest?
-Or take a swing at California native Tommy Rees?
-If not, others to consider: Jay Norvell, Jeff Monken, and Blake Anderson
+Perhaps they could persuade Dave Clawson to leave Wake Forest or Mike Elko to leave Duke?
+If not, others to consider: Jeff Monken, Troy Calhoun, or Blake Anderson.

 College Football Odds at BetMGM

 Online betting is a unique way to take your college football entertainment to the next level this season.

 With updated spreads, over/under totals, live betting odds, and more for hundreds of FBS and FCS games from August through the College Football Playoff in January, there’s never a break in the action.